 CBGSA operations and GSP implementation will incur costs, which will require funding by the CBGSA.
-The five primary activities that will incur costs are listed below.
-Table 8-1 summarizes these activities and estimated budgets.
-These estimates will be refined during GSP implementation as more information becomes available.
+The five primary activities that will incur costs are listed here.
+Table 8-1 summarizes these activities and their estimated costs.

 - Implementing the GSP

 - Implementing GSP-related projects and management actions

 - CBGSA operations

 - Developing annual reports

 - Developing five-year evaluation reports